gentrainor/PolygonPushers/README.md

 Mena Doce - Created obstacles on both paths of the scene, including hill obstacle and obstacles where player has to go through loops to reach end

+David Gabriel - Created the score counter and the two obstacles at the start of each of the paths.